-To get full credit for an assignment, it must be turned in through Canvas by the start of class, specifically 2:45pm.
-Once the 2:45pm deadline is missed, those turned in late will lose 10%.
+To get full credit for an assignment, it must be turned in through Canvas by the start of class, specifically 1:10pm.
+Once the 1:10pm deadline is missed, those turned in late will lose 10%.
 Every subsequent 24 hours until it is turned another 10% is deducted.
 Assignments will not be accepted more than 48 hours late, and will be given a 0.
+This will consistently be enforced by if Canvas marks the assignment late (Canvas has a small buffer on the timing).